kutlay/kutlay.github.io/_posts/2025-02-09-solving-mip-mps-file-format.md

 ```

-This problem can also be written much more human readable in the LP format like the following:
+This problem can also be written in a much more human-readable format like the following:

 ```
 min: +XONE +4 YTWO +9 ZTHREE;